-5 The recommended then-existing channel capacity reflects the typical board setting at the weirs that allows for flow diversions within the Merced National Wildlife Refuge.
+The recommended then-existing channel capacity reflects the typical board setting at the weirs that allows for flow diversions within the Merced National Wildlife Refuge.
 If all of the boards are removed from the weirs, the capacity could increase to 1,070 cfs.
 If all of the boards are placed in the weirs, Restoration Flows could not be put into the bypass without exceeding USACE criteria.
-Restoration Flows are anticipated to be limited to 300 cfs due to agricultural seepage.

-13 Current Channel Capacity Studies and Related Work Completed
+8 Current Channel Capacity Studies and Related Work Completed

-14 The following technical studies and related work were completed at the time of the publication
+9 The following technical studies and related work were completed at the time of the publication

-15 of this report that relate to channel capacities and were specifically evaluated to determine the
+10 of this report that relate to channel capacities and were specifically evaluated to determine the

-16 recommended then-existing channel capacities in this report.
+11 recommended then-existing channel capacities in this report.

-17 Updated In-channel Capacity Study
+12 Updated In-channel Capacity Study

-18 The In-channel Capacity Study for the San Joaquin River and the Eastside and Mariposa
+13 The In-channel Capacity Study for the San Joaquin River and the Eastside and Mariposa

-19 bypasses between Friant Dam and the confluence with the Merced River was initially conducted
+14 bypasses between Friant Dam and the confluence with the Merced River was initially conducted

-20 in 2013.
+15 in 2013.
 This study provides initial channel capacity estimates within leveed reaches that can

-21 inform then-existing channel capacity prior to sufficient data becoming available to determine
+16 inform then-existing channel capacity prior to sufficient data becoming available to determine

-22 levee slope stability and underseepage Factors of Safety.
+17 levee slope stability and underseepage Factors of Safety.
 The in-channel capacities were updated

-23 in Reach 3, Reach 4A, and the Middle Eastside Bypass to consider subsidence.
+18 in Reach 3, Reach 4A, and the Middle Eastside Bypass to consider subsidence.
 Additional

-- 24 updates to the study include verification of and revisions to a small number of outside ground - elevations, an assessment of the impacts to channel capacity resulting from the operation of the - 26 Merced National Wildlife Refuge weirs in the Middle Eastside Bypass, and consideration of - whether an isolated length of levee in Reach 5 will be impacted by Restoration Flows.
-Since - 28 completion of the initial in-channel capacity analysis, geotechnical evaluations have also been 20 made of the lawses in Beach 24, the Middle Easteride Burges, and the lawser parties of Beach 44 - made of the levees in Reach 2A, the Middle Eastside Bypass, and the lower portion of Reach 4A.
+- 19 updates to the study include verification of and revisions to a small number of outside ground - 20 elevations, an assessment of the impacts to channel capacity resulting from the operation of the - 21 Merced National Wildlife Refuge weirs in the Middle Eastside Bypass, and consideration of 22 whether an isolated length of laws in Peach 5 will be imported by Pesterstian Flows.
+Since - whether an isolated length of levee in Reach 5 will be impacted by Restoration Flows.
+Since completion of the initial in-channel capacity analysis, geotechnical evaluations have also been - 24 made of the levees in Reach 2A, the Middle Eastside Bypass, and the lower portion of Reach 4A. - 25 Computed water-surface profiles were compared to the outside ground elevations adjacent to - both the left and right levees along the extent of each reach.
+The in-channel flow capacity of each - 27 reach was determined to be the highest flow rate through the reach where the water-surface

-- 1 Computed water-surface profiles were compared to the outside ground elevations adjacent to - 2 both the left and right levees along the extent of each reach.
-The in-channel flow capacity of each - 3 reach was determined to be the highest flow rate through the reach where the water-surface - 4 elevation is at or below the outside ground elevation for any part of the reach.
-Results for each - 5 reach are summarized in Table ES-2.
-The in-channel capacity in reaches that did not have - 6 geotechnical data inform the 2016 recommended then-existing channel capacity outlined in - 7 Table ES-1.
+- 1 elevation is at or below the outside ground elevation for any part of the reach.
+Results for each - 2 reach are summarized in Table ES-2.
+The in-channel capacity in reaches that did not have - 3 geotechnical data inform the 2016 recommended then-existing channel capacity outlined in - 4 Table ES-1.